julianmendez/soda/docs/README.md

 The command is:
 `sbt clean compile test package assembly`

-It is also possible to compile it for a different Scala version:
+It is also possible to compile it for different Scala versions:
 `sbt "++ 2.13.5" clean compile test package assembly`

 If (scala_version) and (scopus_version) is the Scala and Scopus version respectively, the created jar file are: